 See Philippians 4:12

 For so many years I lived a life of discontentment.
-I was never truly happy, I never felt accomplished, and really, I was never satisfied with anything or anyone–myself included.
+I was never truly happy, I never felt accomplished, and really, I was never satisfied with anything–myself included.

 The overall picture of my life was always changing and getting better, but my mind was not.
-If you zoomed in to my life even closer, the main crux of my discontentment was the fact that I didn’t know how to enjoy what was presently going on around me–I was always wanting to go on to something else.
+At that time, if you zoomed in closely to my life, the main crux of my discontentment was the fact that I didn’t know how to enjoy what was presently going on around me.
+I was always wanting to go on to something else.

 “If I could just have my own room, then I’ll be happy.”

 “If I could be popular in school, then I know life will be good.”

 “If Mom and Dad would get back together, then life would be great.”

 “If I could just turn 18!
 Then I can move out, and I can finally enjoy myself!”